 Home = Profits for the risk taken and to reinvest in the company

 Entrepreneurs whose companies consistently get Home are successful.
 That’s where they have both time and money available so they can be entrepreneurial again.
-They also have hard earned experience and contacts.
-It puts then in position to make bold moves.
+They also have hard-earned experience and contacts.
+It puts them in position to make bold moves.
 This is what we call getting the Entrepreneurs’ Second Wind.

 The second wind is an analogy borrowed from marathon running where a runner – after a period of hard work – gets a renewed strength and achieves top performance with less exertion.

 Actually the egg came first.
 Dinosaurs were laying eggs long before there were chickens.

 The idea is to get your business model working and your company scoring runs.
 That’s a key stage in your business growth journey.
 Profits are the best fuel for growth.

 Sometimes people will tell me they need to grow and get more business to score runs and they may well be right.
 My first instinct is to see what can be done at the current size – this level – to be profitable.
 Maybe this size with more cash flowing to the bottom line is the next level.
 Getting bigger without being more profitable is rarely the answer.

 Profits are the Best Fuel for Growth

 The best idea is to get profitable now and stay profitable.
 That way the frustration of seeing what you want – being stuck – just out of your reach won’t be something you experience.
 Instead of seeking the big jump next level you’ll be going up the stairs.

 The First Next Level